 Here’s why setting financial goals is crucial:

-- Clarity and Focus: Goals help you define what financial success looks like for you.
+- Clarity and focus: Goals help you define what financial success means to you.
 Without clear objectives, it’s easy to drift into poor spending habits or delay important financial actions.

-- Motivation to Take Action: When you break goals into smaller steps, each milestone achieved gives a sense of accomplishment that keeps you going.
+- Motivation to take action: When you break down goals into smaller steps, each milestone achieved provides a sense of accomplishment that keeps you motivated.

 2.2.
 Financial goals in the context of forex and trading

 Even for forex traders or investors, setting financial goals is essential.
+Creating a clear trading plan helps you define and reach those goals.
 For example, you might aim to:

 - Reach a monthly profit target from trading.